jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

     (ii) substantial damage to any property or to the environment; or (f) with intent to compel any person, international organisation, or State to do, or refrain from doing, any act, threatens to steal nuclear material; or
   (g) without lawful authority, commits an act, or threatens to commit an act against a nuclear facility, or interferes with the operation of a nuclear facility with intent to cause, or being reckless as to whether it causes, death or serious injury to any person or substantial damage to property or to the environment by exposure to radiation or release of radioactive substances.
-(2) A person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.
+(2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.

 **Importation, acquisition, possession, or control of radioactive material**

 ### 13D Importation, acquisition, etc, of radioactive material
-A person commits an offence and is liable on conviction on indictment to a term of imprisonment not exceeding 10 years who imports, acquires, possesses, or has control over any radioactive material with intent to use it to commit an offence involving bodily injury, or the threat of violence, to any person.
+A person commits an offence and is liable on conviction to a term of imprisonment not exceeding 10 years who imports, acquires, possesses, or has control over any radioactive material with intent to use it to commit an offence involving bodily injury, or the threat of violence, to any person.

 **Offences involving radioactive material and radioactive devices**